mc-resource/cli/README.md

 ## Usage

-mcpm Command-Line Interface (CLI) is accessible using Terminal to interact with resources in the Path. the Shortcut is `mcr`.
+mcr Command-Line Interface (CLI) is accessible using Terminal to interact with resources in the Path. the Shortcut is `mcr`.

 ## Quickstart